lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   - On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
-  - On receiving an All-0 SCHC Fragment, the receiver MUST send a SCHC All-0 ACK (specified in {{All0ACK}}).
+  - On receiving an All-0 SCHC Fragment, the receiver MUST send a SCHC ACK (specified in {{ACK}}).
-  Reminder: the SCHC All-0 ACK reports on the SCHC Fragments that have been correctly received in the current window.
+  Reminder: the SCHC ACK reports on the SCHC Fragments that have been correctly received in the current window.
     * If the Bitmap indicates that all the SCHC Fragments of the current window have been correctly received, the receiver MUST increment its current window number, it MUST flip its current W bit and it MUST re-enter the **first state**.
     * If the Bitmap indicates that at least one SCHC Fragment is missing in the current window, the receiver MUST enter a **second state**.
-  - On receiving an All-1 SCHC Fragment, the receiver MUST send a SCHC All-1 ACK (specified in {{All1ACK}}).
+  - On receiving an All-1 SCHC Fragment, the receiver MUST send a SCHC ACK (specified in {{ACK}}).
-  Reminder: the SCHC All-1 ACK reports on the integrity check of the whole reassembled SCHC Packet and optionally on the SCHC Fragments that were correctly received in the current window.
+  Reminder: the SCHC ACK reports on the integrity check of the whole reassembled SCHC Packet and optionally on the SCHC Fragments that were correctly received in the current window.
     * If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the **fourth state**.